On Cyclic Matroids and their Applications

 Now, since $r \leq q_2-q_1+1 \leq j <i$, the smallest value of $j$ and $i$, respectively, in the above expressions are $q_2-q_1+1$ and $q_2-q_1+k-r+2$, respectively.
 Thus, $q_1+i\geq (q_2-r)+k+2\geq q_1+1 + k >k$, and so for any $q\in B_0$ we have $\max\{k,q+i\}= q_1+i$ for the relevant values of $i$.
 Now, if $i-j \geq k$, we are done.
 If $i-j < k$, then, $\card{(B_{q+i} \setminus B_0) \cap (B_{q+j} \setminus B_0) } < r,$ which can happen if and only if $q+j+k-q-i <r$ and equivalently when $i-j > k-r $.
 This completes the proof. \end{proof}

-For an arbitrary cyclic $k$-matroid $\mM=(\Z_n,\mB)$, we know that all the $n$ shifts of $B_0 = \{0,1,\ldots,k-1\}$ are bases of $\mM$.
-In the following results, we use Lemma \ref{lem:basis_exch} to show the existence of more bases in~$\mB$.
+For an arbitrary cyclic $k$-matroid $\mM=(\Z_n,\mB)$, we know from Proposition~\ref{systematic} that all the $n$ shifts of $B_0$ are bases of $\mM$.
+In the rest of the section, we use Lemma \ref{lem:basis_exch} to show the existence of more bases in~$\mB$.

 \begin{proposition} Let $\mM=(\Z_n,\mB$) be a cyclic $k$-matroid and let $Q \subseteq B_0 = \{0,1,\ldots,k-1\}$ with $\left|Q \right| = r$.
 Let $q_1$ and $q_2$ denote, respectively, the smallest and largest elements of $Q$ and assume that $q_2-q_1<n-k$.
 Define $m= \left\lfloor \frac{n-k-q_2+q_1-1}{k-r+1} \right\rfloor+1$.
 Then, there exist $m$ distinct bases in $\mB$ of the form $(B_0 \setminus Q) \cup P_{i}$, where $P_{i} \subseteq B_{q_1+i}\setminus B_0$ and $q_2-q_1 < i \leq n-k$. \end{proposition} \begin{proof} By Lemma \ref{lem:basis_trivial_intersect}, we have $Q \cap B_{q_1+i} = \emptyset$ precisely for the $n-k-q_2+q_1$ values of $i \in I:=\{q_2-q_1+1, \ldots, n-k\}$.
 Applying Lemma \ref{lem:basis_exch} to $B_0$ and $B_{q_1+i}$ for these values of $i$, we get subsets $P_i \subseteq B_{q_1+i}\setminus B_0$ such that $(B_0\setminus Q)\cup P_i$ is a basis.